Popular Dog Breeds You Should Not Adopt

 If you do not have time to interact, behavioral problems often follow.
 If you are just going to ask your dog to lie around, the German Shepherd should not be adopted.

-The Labrador Retriever is the most popular breed in the world year for over 20 years!
+The Labrador Retriever is the most popular breed in the world.
+It's the most popular year after year for over 20 years!
 That is impressive, but should the lab really be the most popular?

 In some cases, sure.
 In others, they do not fit in.
 Besides being the most popular dog breed, they are also the most likely to be dumped off at the animal shelter and then die of lethal injection.